Welcome!

 “You have neither part nor portion in this matter, for your heart is not right in the sight of God. –Repent therefore of this your wickedness, and pray God if perhaps the thought of your heart may be forgiven you. –For I see that you are poisoned by bitterness and bound by iniquity.”
 Acts 8:21-23 (Read Chapter 8)

 David was an Anointed man of God.
 But we know that all have sinned and fall short of the Glory of God.
-However, we can rejoice because the Lord has also given us His Spirit.
+However, we can rejoice because the Lord has given those who are Born Again His Spirit.
 We have been instructed to walk in the Spirit and not after the Flesh.
-The works of the Flesh come out of the “heart.”
+The works of the Flesh come out of the heart.”
+But when we fall short, when our hearts are not right, or we’re not thinking on the things that are pure, we can confess our sin and know that through Yeshua, our Lord, our Redeemer, and our Purification, that our hearts are cleansed.

 “Who may ascend into the hill of the Lord?
 Or who may stand in His Holy place?
 He who has clean hands and a pure heart …” Psalm 24: 3-5